pirog/kalabox-app-examples/phpfpm-drupal7/README.md

-Backdrop
+Drupal 7 PHP-FPM
 ===================

-This is a nice app that runs Backdrop CMS sites.
-It is relatively optimized for BD with a php-fpm and nginx appserver and mariadb running in a separate container
+This is a nice app that runs Drupal 7 sites.
+It is relatively optimized for Drupal with nginx, php-fpm and mariadb all running in separate containers.
+This means the php upstream is NOT on the same server as nginx which is interesting.

-It also has some nice config for APC, xdebug and other tools of that ilk.
+It also has some nice config for APC and other tools of that ilk.
 It also ships with git, drush and environment plugins so you can run drush and git commands (with ssh key forwarding) right on your app.
 Plus the environmental plugin injects configuration right into the apps environment so you dont need to muck with settings.php.

 ## Setup